resort-io/nyaa-watcher/README.md

 ## Features

-* Monitors a Nyaa user's RSS feed and downloads torrent files based upon substrings and/or regular expressions.
+* Monitors the RSS feed of Nyaa users and downloads torrent files based upon substrings and/or regular expressions.
 * Notifies Discord channels via webhooks when a torrent file is downloaded.

-### Roadmap

-* Add support for multiple RSS feeds.
-* Add full support for all Nyaa domains.
-* Open repository for contributions.
+* Officially supports `.si` and `.land` domains.

 ## Usage